 The closing of the stations was not organized.
 Equipment, computers, records, and paperwork were left behind.
 By 2007, the station had been broken into and vandalized.
 Though it was sold to a property developer, plans to demolish it came and went with no action.
 Scrappers carted off everything of value, including iron bars from the jail cells.

-Today the station is awaiting demolition, as part of a retail development on the grounds of the former Redford High School.
-After a fire burned the lobby of the station in 2011, the items left behind after closure were removed.
+The station was demolished in October of 2014, as part of a retail development on the grounds of the former Redford High School.